-This is a very classic-style donabe which you can use for many different kinds of dishes.
-In Japan, almost every household has at least one classic-style donabe and use it to cook a variety of hot pot dishes including shabu shabu and sukiyaki on tabletop with your family and friends.
+This is a very classic-style donabe which you can use for a wide variety of dishes.
+In Japan, almost every household has at least one classic-style donabe and most commonly use it to cook hot pot (“nabe”) dishes including shabu shabu and yosenabe on tabletop to enjoy with family and friends.
 The classic-style donabe is also ideal for stewing or braising.
-Because Iga clay has the higher heat-resistance, you can cook with it over gas range or in the oven.
+You can use it over gas stove top or in the oven.
 Iga-yaki donabe is known for its durability and perfect for everyday cooking.

 Hakeme means “brush stroke” in Japanese.
 The brushed glaze on the surface has the classic rustic Iga-yaki look.
-The bumps and spots which sometimes look like unfinished or small cracks are what we appreciate as “Wabi-sabi”…esthetic of incomplete or non-perfect character.
+The bumps and spots which sometimes look like unfinished or small cracks are what we appreciate as wabi sabi, esthetic of incomplete or non-perfect character.

 True “Terroir” of Iga